| |

 and raised over the dome of that first Confederate Capitol.

 Marschall also designed the Confederate uniform.
+One of the

 first acts of the Provisional Confederate Congress was